johnpyp/edgedb/docs/cli/edgedb_analyze.rst

     running :ref:`ref_cli_edgedb_ui` to invoke your instance's UI).
 Use it by prepending your query with ``analyze``.

-Run a query performance analysis on the given query.
+Runs a query performance analysis on the given query.

 .. cli:synopsis::